tim-smart/effect-io-ai/effect/Effect-using.md

 # using

-Scopes all resources acquired by `resource` to the lifetime of `use` without effecting the scope of any resources acquired by `use`.
+Scopes all resources acquired by one effect to the lifetime of another effect.

+**Details**

+This function allows you to scope the resources acquired by one effect (`self`) to the lifetime of another effect (`use`).
+This ensures that the resources are cleaned up as soon as the `use` effect completes, regardless of how the `use` effect ends (success, failure, or interruption).

 To import and use `using` from the "Effect" module: